react-epfl/graasp-developers/source/index.html.md

   git clone git@github.com:react-epfl/graasp-app-starter-react.git
 ```

-## Installing dependencies & Starting the application
+### Installing dependencies & Starting the application

-To install the application dependencies, <br>
+To install the application dependencies

-1- Open your `Terminal` <br>
+1- Open your `Terminal`

-2- Navigate to the cloned of downloaded project directory or folder <br>
+2- Navigate to the cloned of downloaded project directory or folder

 3- Run `yarn install`.
-But make sure you already have yarn installed on your development environment for this. <br>
+But make sure you already have yarn installed on your development environment for this.

+### Starting the application

 To start your development server, run `yarn start` when all installations is completed and you're done.
 This script executes a Webpack development server with force reloading enabled.
 Then your server keep listening on all your modified files and reload your browser as well to apply changes an asynchronous way running on the port `3000` by default.